facebook/react/docs/docs/higher-order-components.md

 const EnhancedComponent = logProps(InputComponent);
 ```

 There are a few problems with this.
 One is that the input component cannot be reused separately from the enhanced component.
-More crucially, if you apply another HOC to `EnhancedComponent` that *also* mutates `shouldComponentUpdate`, the first HOC's functionality will be overridden!
+More crucially, if you apply another HOC to `EnhancedComponent` that *also* mutates `componentWillReceiveProps`, the first HOC's functionality will be overridden!
 This HOC also won't work with function components, which do not have lifecycle methods.

 Mutating HOCs are a leaky abstraction—the consumer must know how they are implemented in order to avoid conflicts with other HOCs.